-Pour the mixture into your mold, top, and insert the popsicle stick.
+Pour the popsicle mixture into the mold, place the top, and insert the popsicle sticks.
 Freeze for 6 hours.

-To unmold the popsicles, run warm to hot water over the mold for 30 seconds.
+To unmold the popsicles, gently try to remove them from the mold.
+If they are not budging, run warm to hot water over the mold for 30 seconds, using caution not to get the popsicle wet.
 Gently release the popsicle from the mold.

 Substitutions and Variations

-Spices and Herbs - If you would like to add an additional complexity to the flavor profile here are some recommendations.
+Spices and Herbs - Here are some recommendations if you would like to add complexity to the flavor profile.

 - Basil - Add 4 - 5 fresh basil leaves.

 - Mint - Add 4 - 5 fresh mint leaves.

 Strawberry Popsicle With Yogurt - For creamy popsicles, replace the water with 1 cup of non-dairy, regular, or greek yogurt when mixing.
 Use vanilla yogurt to add a layer of flavor complexity.

 Strawberry Popsicle With Milk - For a mildly creamy popsicle, replace the water with 1 cup of non-dairy milk or regular milk when mixing

 Freeze Dried Strawberries - Add ¼ cup of freeze-dried strawberries to increase flavor and color during the blending stage.